sabrinadowla14/Udacity_Neighborhood_Map_Project5.1/README.md

-<h1>Neighborhood Map: Project 5.</h1>
+# Neighborhood Map: Project 5.

 **Note**: I hereby confirm that all project submissions consist of my own work.
 Codes are taken from *Instructors Notes*.
 Taken ideas from *websites* and *Github*.

-Developed a single page application using Google Maps API to display a map of restaurants in San Francisco, CA neighborhood.
+## Developed a single page application using Google Maps API to display a map of restaurants in San Francisco, CA neighborhood.
-The markers display the
+### The markers display the
 *street view image*,
 *location,
 * URL,